 Visitors arriving from the main south entrance are greeted by the Nature and Heritage Tourism Center and historic Spring House.
-The park's north entrance is open during the Florida Folk Festival weekend.
-Arriving from the north, visitors first encounter the majestic carillon tower before finding their way to the museum, historic structures, event sites and craft square.
+The park's north entrance is open during the Florida Folk Festival.
+Arriving from the north, visitors first encounter the architecturally prominent carillon tower before reaching the museum, historic structures, event sites, and craft square.